-Anoka County alum researches cure for apple disease working towards her Ph.D.
+Anoka County alum researches cure for apple disease working toward her Ph.D.

 Having two key components can help on deciding a path to go down: confidence and curiosity.
 Sarah Kostick, an Anoka County 4-H alum, possesses both these traits as she is currently a PhD student at Washington State University working on her research project.